The

 - prone to damage by assembly/disassembly

-- finger hole distances to large
+- finger hole distances too large

 Our